Sebastian152/F1-MerchandisingCart/README.md

 ## Technologies Used

 - React
-- Basical usage of React useState
+- Basical usage of React useState and useEffect
+- Usage of custom hooks
 - Bootstrap css v5.2.3

 ## Getting Started